 Court finds Gamboa does not apply.

-Gamboa failed to apply to Fort Dearborn’s situation for two reasons.
+Gamboa failed to apply to Dearborn National/Dearborn Group’s situation for two reasons.
 First, there were no conflicting documents.
 The SPD was the only document, making it the written policy required by ERISA.
 Second, the beneficiary of the policy was seeking to avoid the application of the reimbursement provision of the SPD, while simultaneously accepting benefits from the same SPD.
 Jobe’s disability attorney was not trying to evade one aspect of the SPD while benefiting from another.

 Court considers premise behind additional decisions upholding SPD overruling Policy.